Automated border control system: South Korea

 South Korea's Smart Entry Service (SeS) is a voluntary program that allows pre-approved and trusted travellers to proceed through South Korean immigration using biometric information included in their passports at eGates.
 Typically this takes less than 12 seconds.

 Eligible applicants register their fingerprints and facial image in advance and must agree to the use of their registered personal information.

-South Koreans aged 7 or above, citizens from selected countries, foreigners aged 17 or above and holding Korean Alien Registration Card, foreign crew members with multiple-entry visas, and foreigners holding Korea Priority Card issued by Ministry of Justice are eligible.
+South Koreans aged 7 or above, citizens from selected countries, foreigners aged 17 or above and holding a Korean Alien Registration Card, foreign crew members with multiple-entry visas, and foreigners holding a Korea Priority Card issued by Ministry of Justice are eligible.
 Foreign nationalities eligible to register include American citizens enrolled in Global Entry, Hong Kong SAR passport holders, Macau SAR passport holders, and Taiwanese passport holders.
-The nationals must not hold Korean Alien Registration Card.
+The nationals must not hold a Korean Alien Registration Card.
 For Hong Kong, Macau, and Taiwan passport holders, they must not use other passports such as People's Republic of China passport, British National (Overseas) passport, and Portuguese passport when they enter South Korea to be eligible.

 Serbia

 The automated passport control was introduced to Belgrade Nikola Tesla Airport back in December 2010 as a donation of the German company Millbauer.

 On 20 December 2024, a new eGate system was implemented at Belgrade Nikola Tesla Airport passport control.
-Currently, the new egates can be used only by the adult Serbian citizens using their biometric Serbian passports.
-There are plans to expand the functionality to other national passports at an unspecified date.
+Initially, the new e-gates could have been used only by the adult Serbian citizens using their biometric Serbian passports.
 Before the introduction of the latest iteration of the eGates, article 47 of the Serbian law dealing with border control - Zakon o graničnoj kontroli - had to be modified and approved by the legislature so that the requirement for stamping Serbian passports on exit control could be dropped from the law.

-On 4 April 2025, the use of the egates at Belgrade Nikola Tesla Airport has been extended to citizens from the following countries:
+On 4 April 2025, the use of the e-gates at Belgrade Nikola Tesla Airport has been extended to citizens from the following countries: